playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 # Conclusion

 All in all, Angular has extremely powerful tools that it provides to you out-of-the-box for managing templates across your application.
-While a lot of these examples have been small, silly, and contrived, they've loosely came from patterns I've seen in very large Angular libraries.
+While a lot of these examples have been small, silly, and contrived, they've loosely come from patterns I've seen in very large Angular libraries.
 As a result, utilizing them can solve many problems and serve as a starting point for highly extensible code.

 Other than that, that's it!
-You reached the end, you did it! 🎊
+You reached the end!
+You did it! 🎊

 Thank you so much for taking the time to read through, always feel free to reach out on Twitter or comment in the comment section below to ask further questions or add to the conversation/teach me something, always happy to help and always loving to learn!